lampepfl/progfun-wiki/ToolsSetup.md

 [http://typesafe.com/stack/scala_ide_download](http://typesafe.com/stack/scala_ide_download)

 After downloading the archive for your operating system, simply unpack it start eclipse.
 Eclipse requires you to select a workspace on startup.
 We recommmend you create one workspace directory for this class and use it for all assignments.

-We recommend using the Scala IDE for Eclipse to work on the programming assignments for this course.
-You are of course free to use any text editor or IDE - however we are not able to provide tutorials or support for other tools.

-The [Tools Setup](?page=ToolsSetup) page explains how to install the Scala IDE for eclipse.

 ### Hello World: Scala IDE and the Scala Worksheet